Stasys Lozoraitis

 Lozoraitis was a son of Motiejus Lozoraitis, a lawyer, activist of the Lithuanian National Revival, and contributor to Varpas.
-In 1923 he was assigned to the Lithuanian legation in Berlin.
+In 1923, he was assigned to the Lithuanian legation in Berlin.
 While in Germany, Lozoraitis studied international law at the University of Berlin.
 In 1929, he was transferred to Rome, where he became chargé d'affaires in 1931.
 In 1932, he returned to Lithuania and worked at the Ministry of Foreign Affairs, becoming the Minister in June 1934.
 He worked to establish the Baltic Entente and to normalize relations with Poland, with which there were no diplomatic relations since Żeligowski's Mutiny in 1920.
 Lozoraitis resigned after Poland presented an ultimatum in 1938 to resume diplomatic relations.

 In February 1939, Lozoraitis was appointed as minister plenipotentiary to Italy.
-After the Lithuania was occupied by the Soviet Union in June 1940, Lozoraitis became the leader of all Lithuanian diplomatic service that remained abroad.
+After Lithuania was occupied by the Soviet Union in June 1940, Lozoraitis became the leader of all Lithuanian diplomatic service that remained abroad.
 As the highest de jure official of independent Lithuania, he represented Lithuania, advocated for non-recognition of the Soviet occupation, and popularized the Lithuanian cause.
 Lozoraitis continued to live in Rome and head the diplomatic service until his death on December 24, 1983.
 Upon his death, he was succeeded by Stasys Bačkis.